-Our audit committee consists of Steinar J. Engelsen, William G. Harris, and William James Alexander, each of whom satisfies the independence requirements under NASDAQ listing standards and Rule 10A-3(b)(1) of the Exchange Act.
+Our audit committee consists of Steinar J. Engelsen, William G. Harris, and William James Alexander, each of whom satisfies the independence requirements under NASDAQ listing standards and Rule 10A-3(b)(1)

+of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 The chairperson of our audit committee is Mr. Harris.
 Each member of our audit committee can read and understand fundamental financial statements in accordance with audit committee requirements.
 In arriving at this determination, our board of directors has examined each audit committee member's scope of experience and the nature of their employment in the corporate finance sector.